cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 * Saves it in its database along with [black](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go#L124) having to play next.
 * Returns in `app_hash: bytes` the Merkle root hash corresponding to the genesis state.

 Your application also has to handle the list of validators sent by Tendermint.
-The Cosmos SDK's BaseApp will take care the list.
+The Cosmos SDK's BaseApp will take care of the list.

 #### A serialized transaction

 You need to decide how to represent a move.
 In the ready-made implementation a position `Pos` is represented by [two `int`](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go#L42-L45) and a move by [two `Pos`](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go#L168).
 You can decide to represent a serialized move as four `int`.
-The first two for the original position `src` and the next two for the destination position `dst`.
+The first two are for the original position `src` and the next two for the destination position `dst`.

 #### `BeginBlock`: A new block is about to be created